 Ballarat is one of the state’s best known towns from the Gold rush era and packs a whole lotta history.

 Sovereign Hill is an open-air museum, paying homage to this era of Victoria’s history.
 It features a replica of a gold mining town, filled with costumed actors and visitors can go panning for gold.

 Here are some other things you can get up to in Ballarat.

-The Grampians as they’re known, are mountains with waterfalls and hiking trails.
+The Grampians as they’re known (Gariwerd is their Indigenous name), are mountains with waterfalls and hiking trails.
 They’re a great destination to head to if you fancy a day out in nature.

 The Silo Art Trail is not far from the Grampians at all.
 If you were heading out there for more than a weekend, you could easily tack on a day spent tramping along trails and taking in the splendour around you (and bird watching too!).

 Kryal Castle is on the way back from the Silo Art Trail, if you’re heading home via Ballarat.

 It’s a replica of a medieval castle.
 There’s a maze, jousting, a wizard’s workroom, archery, pony rides… enough to keep you busy for at least an afternoon.

 You can even spend the night there and I can’t even begin to tell you how much I wish to do this.

 This area is known for its mineral spring water, which you can experience at Hepburn Bathhouse.